PSP-Archive/ARK-4/README.md

 #### Installation On PS Vita

-There are two types of installation types on PS Vita.
+There are two types of installation on PS Vita.
 You can use either one or both.
 <br>Stanalone works on top of the original unmodified pspemu.
 <br>You an also run ARK within Adrenaline to achieve a Hybrid CFW.